tyzbit/go-discord-modtools/README.md

 ## Usage

-Right click (Desktop) or long press (mobile) a message and select Apps, then select a moderation action for the message.
+In the Discord app, right click (Desktop) or long press (mobile) a message or user to see the available options.

 ### Commands